pradeep0601/spring-boot-mongo-db-rest-app/README.md

 # Spring Boot With MongoDB and RESTful Webservices

-A sample application to get started with Java+Maven+SpringBoot+MongoDB and RESTful webservice.I hope it will help you.
+A sample application to get started with SpringBoot+MongoDB and RESTful webservice.
+I hope it will help you.
 ## Prerequisites:
 * MongoDB should be installed and running.
-* Update MongoConfigApp.java with your dataBaseName, currently it has testdb
+* Update MongoConfigApp.java with your dataBaseName, currently it contains "testdb" as a dataBaseName.

 ## How to Run

 * Clone this repository
 * You can build the project and run the tests by running ```mvn clean package```
-* After successfull build, run StarterApp.java as a java application
+* After successfull build, run StarterApp.java as a java application.
 * Check the console output, to make sure no exceptions are thrown

 Once the application runs you should see something like this :-